Pur3-MAlice/seasonality/README.md

 * Images:
   * Recipe images taken from [upsplash.com](https://unsplash.com)
   * Background image and recipe default image designed by me in Canva.
 * For this project I researched lots of other Django projects.
-Through other tutorials I learned more about how to properly utlise all of Django's capabilities.
+Through other tutorials, I learned more about how to properly utilise all of Django's capabilities.
 Some code in this project has been inspired by these walkthroughs, although significant changes have been made to ensure that the code works with and for this specific Django App.
 Here is a comprehensive list of YouTube Pages that helped this project come to life.
     * [@Codemycom](https://www.youtube.com/@Codemycom)
     * [@DigitalFox-tutorials](https://www.youtube.com/@DigitalFox-tutorials)
     * [@Pyplane](https://www.youtube.com/@Pyplane)